Application Portfolio Management: A Detailed Guide

 Share via:

-In fact, recent estimates suggest that over 70% of the business applications utilized by companies are now delivered via the SaaS model.
-This figure is expected to increase over the next 10 years.
-This is due to an increasing number of organizations understanding the advantages of cloud-based software.
+Recent estimates indicate that more than 70% of the business applications companies use are now delivered via the SaaS model.
+This figure is expected to rise in the next decade as more organizations adopt SaaS tools.

 However, as the SaaS stack grows, the risk of proliferation also increases.
-Unless you have an effective application portfolio management strategy in place to keep it controlled.
+To keep it under control, you must enable an effective application portfolio management strategy enabled.

 What is application portfolio management?